6 Tips for Back to School Shopping

 1) Watch the Back-to-School Sales:

-We’ll be hosting School Supply Roundups here on TIme2Save starting this week.
-In fact, we already have this week’s Office Supply store deals featuring several FREE items!
+We’ll be listing separate lists just for School Supply Deals starting this week.
+In fact, we already have several FREE items being offered this week!
 Just check our Back-to-School tab each week to keep track of these deals.

 2) Shop Early – Shop Often: